PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-13 10:45:38
+Last updated: 2024-04-13 10:46:51
-Random Quote: There's no such thing as a bad idea, Morty.
-It's about execution. - Rick Sanchez
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson